jacques-dup/karchives/docs/religion/deities/assador.md

 # Assador
 ## The god of the Fallen, Suffering and Loss {: .subtitle }

+!!! info "Details"
-* **Type:** Major Deity (Lesser Deity)
+    **Type:** Major Deity

-* **Alignment:** Lawful Evil
+    **Alignment:** Lawful Evil

-* **Domains:** Darkness, Destruction, War
+    **Domains:** Darkness, Destruction, War

-* **Symbol:** Two folded, bloodied angel wings encircled in brass.
+    **Symbol:** Two folded, bloodied angel wings encircled in brass.

-* **Followers:** Fallen Knights, Black Paladins, Assassins, those who have endured great suffering or those who question the ideals of morality over law.
+    **Followers:** Fallen Knights, Black Paladins, Assassins, those who have endured great suffering or those who question the ideals of morality over law.

-* **Manifestation:**  Assador does not manifest in person.
+Assador does not manifest in person.
 He is said to have the visage of a handsome humanoid knight wearing black armour and having crimson bat-like wings.
 Instead his will is made known in person through his subjects by means of possession or through the summoning of Incubi agents.

 ## Associated Religious Organizations:
 * [Church of Night](/religion/organizations/church_of_night) (Primary church of Assador)